github-linguist/linguist/FAQ.md

 4. Use the language associated with the file extension, for example `.php`.
 Languages that share a common extension, for example C, C++ and Objective-C use `.h`, are further refined by subsequent strategies.
 5. Use XML if an [XML root tag is found](https://github.com/github/linguist/blob/master/lib/linguist/strategy/xml.rb).
 6. Use the language determined by a set of regexp-based [heuristic rules][`heuristics.yml`].
 7. Use the best matched language returned by a naïve Bayesian classifier trained on [sample files][].
    This is the last strategy with the lowest accuracy.
    The classifier always takes a subset of languages as input; it is not meant to classify all languages.

 ### How does Linguist work on GitHub.com?

 When you push changes to a repository on GitHub.com, a low priority background job is enqueued to analyze the files in your repository as explained in [*How does Linguist detect the language of a file?*](#how-does-linguist-detect-the-language-of-a-file).
 The results of this analysis are cached for the lifetime of your repository and are only updated when the repository is updated.

 As this analysis is performed by a low priority background job, it can take a while, particularly during busy periods, for your language statistics bar to reflect your changes.

-### How can I change the language of my repository?
+### How is a repository's language determined?

 A common misconception is that GitHub reports a repository language.
 This is not the case.
 Instead, GitHub uses a concept of _"this repository contains these languages in X, Y and Z proportions"_, and these proportions are determined by Linguist based on the bytes of code found within the repository.
 The "repository language" you see is the most prominent language detected and this is what is is shown next to the repository's name on some pages.

+### How can I change the language of my repository?

 If you believe the language statistics for your repository are incorrect, please see [*The language statistics in my repository are wrong*](#the-language-statistics-in-my-repository-are-wrong).
 If you believe we missed a language or one of its extensions, please consider [submitting a pull request](https://github.com/github/linguist/blob/master/CONTRIBUTING.md#adding-an-extension-to-a-language) if said extensions meet [the requirements](#what-are-the-requirements-to-associate-a-new-extension-to-a-language).
 If everything looks correct, but you'd still like another language to appear first, please consider using an [override][].

 ### The language detected for some files in my repository is incorrect.

 You can force Linguist to determine the correct language using an [override][].

 It's also likely you can help us improve things.
 If you believe we don't support a language we should, and if that language is [widespread enough](#what-are-the-requirements-to-add-support-for-a-new-language-or-associate-a-new-extension-with-a-language), you can [send us a pull request](https://github.com/github/linguist/blob/master/CONTRIBUTING.md#adding-a-language).
 It is also possible to improve classification for existing languages by adding new [sample files][] or by adding/improving the [heuristic rules][`heuristics.yml`].

 ### When I click on a language in the statistics bar, no corresponding files are found in the search page.

 This is commonly caused by the size of the files for that specific language.
 GitHub does not index files larger than 384KB, however they still count towards the language statistics.
 Other [code search restrictions](https://help.github.com/articles/searching-code/#considerations-for-code-search) could also apply.

 If all of the files you are expecting to see meet all the search considerations and still aren't appearing in the search results, please [contact GitHub support](https://github.com/contact).

 ### No language is detected in my repository.

 Only [programming and markup languages](#what-are-markup-or-programming-languages) are counted in the language statistics.
 Files that are considered vendored, documentation, data languages, or generated will be excluded by default.

 For example, if all your code occurs in a directory called `vendor` it will be excluded as `vendor` in the path is considered vendored.
 Similarly, if all your code is in a directory called `examples`, it'll be excluded as files under `examples` are considered documentation.
 You can see a list of all the paths and criteria listed in:

 - [`vendor.yml`][],
 - [`documentation.yml`][],